daskeyboard/daskeyboard.io/applet-development/index.md

 <img src="{{ './images/marketplace.png' }}"
                     alt="Q Marketplace">

 Q applet development is easy.
-There are many examples available, all open source and remember that the Q forum: <https://qforum.daskeyboard.com> is a great place to ask questions.
+There are many examples available, all open source.

 A Q applet is a program written in `javascript` that can be installed in the Q software.
 Applets live in the Q marketplace.